 On February 23, 2024, CMS published Final Rule 2024-03542, which provided clarification regarding the Consolidated Appropriations Act (CAA), 2021.
-Impacts of the final rule resulted in an increase to the Non-Designated Public Hospitals' FFY 2022 DSH allotment allocation, thereby impacting the GPP budget for both FFY 2022 and FFY 2023 allotments.
-The adjustments will be implemented in DY 20-Q2 and impacts GPP budgets for program years (PY) 7 and 8.
+Impacts of the final rule resulted in an increase to the Non-Designated Public Hospitals' FFY 2022 DSH allotment allocation, thereby reducing the GPP budgets for both FFY 2022 and FFY 2023 allotments.
+The adjustment calculations began in DY 20-Q2 and impacts GPP budgets for program years (PY) 7 and 8.
+Final adjustments will be implemented in DY 20-Q3.